 A box cutter or a razor blade can also work to remove the softened caulk, especially if you need to get underneath the old caulk to dig it out completely.

-Just in case the caulking is too stubborn you can use a utility knife to make a vertical cut into it and then peel the residues off the metal, wood, or concrete surface.
+Just in case the caulking is too stubborn, you can use a utility knife to make a vertical cut into it and then peel the residue off the metal, wood, or concrete surface.

 Related FAQs